mnchetan/tinyWebApi/tiny.WebApi/readme.md

 ```

 ## Note:
-After adding the package to the project ensure that connectionstring.<environment>.json, queries.<environment>.json, mailers.<environment>.json & users.<environment>.json file(s) should be marked as Copy to Output Directory as Copy always or Copy if newer.
+* After adding the package to the project ensure that connectionstring.<environment>.json, queries.<environment>.json, mailers.<environment>.json & users.<environment>.json file(s) should be marked as Copy to Output Directory as Copy always or Copy if newer.

+* Multiple file upload at a time is supported provided fileContetFieldNames are separated by comma and all files are of same type.
+Complex arrays are mapped using SQL table Types which need to follow ADO.Net/Microsoft SQL Server constraint of mapping the types in the order in which the field names are defined in the type.
+But browsers JSON serializers tend to serialize the objects and arrange properties alphabetically which hence the type definition in database to be done alphabetically.
+For Oracle the UDT’s are supported from Oracle 21c onwards and hence before that the UDT’s could be mapped as XML or JSON and made available to the queries/stored procedures as XML/JSON serialized CLOBS.
+This api supports hot-reload of the queries and hence restart of the service is not required.
+Queries are identified using unique key passed on with the calls.

 ## License
 MIT License